 Just place a ball of dough, place it on the parchment, cover it with plastic and press with your pie dish.
 It does takes some arm strength and I do have a technique to get it as thin as possible.
 I use the pie dish handles to move the pressure from left to right in a circular motion to get the dough to spread evenly in a circle.
 It’s easy after a few test runs.

 Portabello mushroom slices are just the right length to fit in homemade tortillas!
 They’re substantial enough to fill you up in just two – alright I ate three – and your super stuffed.
-And this roasted jalapeño sauce – which just so happens to be vegan – is absolute perfection.
-I originally saw this sauce on LoveandLemons and I knew it was going to be fantastic.

 - 2 cups masa flour